PetteriLeivo/Wolt_Delivery_Fee_Calculator/README.md

 Run:

+npm install

+in project's root folder (Delivery_Fee_Calculator-main) to install the node_modules.

+After the installation you can run these scripts:

+To start the application run:

 npm start

-in project's root folder to start the application in the development mode.
+in the project's root folder.
+It starts the application in the development mode.
 Open [http://localhost:3000](http://localhost:3000)
 to view it in the browser.